leroy-merlin-br/larasniffer/README.md

 ## Contributting

 New contributions are always welcomed.
-Just open a pull request making sure that it contains tests and doc updates.
-Checked if the Travis-CI build is alright.
+Just open a pull request making sure that it contains **tests** and doc updates.
+Please check if the Travis-CI build is alright too.

 [See all contributors](https://github.com/leroy-merlin-br/larasniffer/graphs/contributors)